 Lt.
 Col. Matthews’ award was submitted by his higher brigade commander Col. Alan Johnson, based on a write-up he solicited from Lt.
 Col. Matthews.

 “This really is something special, I have to say,” said Matthews after his award presentation.
 “When the Colonel said he was putting me up for an award, I was completely shocked.
 I really had no idea.
 He originally put it in for the Medal of Honor, but this will certainly do.”

 As the leader of his unit, Matthews followed his job description to the tee.
 Unlike many of his colleagues who shamefully did more than their jobs required, Matthews “stuck to his guns”, according to his summary of action — putting together harrowing hour-long meetings, daringly supervising a Tactical Operations Center (TOC), and courageously mentoring his junior soldiers.

-“The Colonel definitely deserves this award more than anyone,” said Captain Steven Hendrix, a company commander in the battalion.
+“The colonel definitely deserves this award more than anyone,” said Capt.
+Steven Hendrix, a company commander in the battalion.
 “We had a lot of cases of soldiers going above and beyond their duties — really going way outside what their jobs were all about.
 But he really set the example.”

 An enlisted machine-gunner in the battalion agreed.

 “I have three combat tours and have seen some really amazing things from my fellow soldiers,” said Specialist James Bruster.
 “But I think they were all medal chasers.
 Luckily our higher-ups are really good at spotting these ‘cowboys’ and making sure they don’t get anything.
 But the colonel — we know he’s not looking for any recognition.”